 1. Wear stripes

 “Experiments have shown that if an animal has stripes on its body, it’s bitten less often by flies,” says Dr Tim Cockerill, lecturer in natural history at the University of South Wales.
-But if stripes aren’t your style, opt for light, pale fabrics rather than dark or bright shades, and choose clothing with a tight weave and tapered ankles and wrists to prevent insects from wriggling inside.
+But if stripes aren’t your style, opt for light, pale fabrics rather than dark or bright shades.
+Choose clothing with a tight weave and tapered ankles and wrists to prevent insects from wriggling inside.

 2. Go sugar free